The Best Small Business Accounting Software

 - Kashoo: Best for Invoicing

-FreshBooks is a true all-in-one small business accounting software that improves cash flow and automates your administrative tasks such as basic invoicing, organizing expenses, and tracking your time worked on projects.
-It also offers a large quantity of reports that help monitor the finances and financial health of your business.
+FreshBooks is a true all-in-one small business accounting software that improves cash flow and automates your administrative tasks, such as basic invoicing, organizing expenses, and tracking your time worked on projects.
+It also provides a large number of reports to monitor your business’s finances and financial health.

 The biggest benefit of FreshBooks is what you get included in the price.
 Rather than offer a limited base version of their software (such as only invoicing), their “Lite” package includes a full suite of unlimited invoices, expense entries, estimating, and time tracking.
-It can also accept credit card payments and ACH bank transfers and has an automated bank import feature built in.
+It can also accept credit card payments and ACH bank transfers, with the automated bank import feature built in.

 CustomBooks - Best for Growing Businesses

 CustomBooks includes as many CPA/bookkeeper seats as needed so your accountant can help you use the program.
-The solution starts at $19/month for 1 user, and the cost is mostly dependent on the number of users.
+The solution starts at $109/month for the Service Company plan, and every package includes unlimited users, which is rare.

 Wave - Best Free Option

-Billing and invoicing capabilities in in Kashoo will help customers make payments on-time through automatic payment reminders and notifications.
+Billing and invoicing capabilities in Kashoo will help customers make payments on time through automatic payment reminders and notifications.
 Kashoo’s dashboard was designed to quickly enter income and expense transactions.
-There are some key metrics found on the right-hand side, but the home screen is mainly a form for entering income and expenses, which shows you where it’s priorities lie.
+There are some key metrics found on the right-hand side, but the home screen is mainly a form for entering income and expenses, which shows you where its priorities lie.

 Want more results?
 Check out our list of best small business invoicing software.